jeremyraby/test_web/creating_a_file.md

 ## Editing text files
 Once a text file has been created and committed, you can click the pencil button in the top-right of the document to add your edits.
 You'll have to commit your changes (save the file) manually every time.

+## Downloading files
+Any file can be downloaded by clicking the button next to the pencil.
+It looks like most download icons, kind of like an upside down staple with a down arrow above it.